 Before getting into the part on how to clean your website from bad backlinks, let’s see in brief why link building is an important part of the SEO process.

 When a user types in a search query in Google, the ranking algorithm evaluates more than 200 signals to decide which pages to show in the first positions of the results (SERPS).

 One of the most important signals is PageRank.

 As stated by Google, PageRank is Google’s opinion of the importance of a page based on the incoming links from other sites.

 In other words, a website that has incoming links from other web pages, is perceived by Google as a good website that (other things being equal – think on-page SEO), deservers a higher position in the search results.

 So, one good way to show to Google that you have a high quality website, is to make sure that it has a number of backlinks.

-Of course, as we’ll see below, it’s not just a numbers game i.e. the website that has quality backlinks will rank higher and not the website that has the greatest number of backlinks.
+Of course, as you will see below, it’s not just a numbers game, it’s about quality.
+It’s the website that has quality backlinks that will rank higher and not the website that has the greatest number of backlinks.

 Also, it should be made clear that link building it’s only one of the tools that make up what we call off-page SEO.

 I mentioned in the introduction that Google may punish a website because of link building, and it’s necessary to explain why and how does Google punish a website.